Policy

 The minimum number of players for starting a match is

-If the size of a Team is reduced below 7 players (Juniors and Junior Girls) and 11 players (Intermediate and Intermediate Girls) and the players reducing the Team below these level are unavailable due to injury, illness, holidays, other sporting event or shopping etc then the match can only be postponed with the agreement of both the opposition manager and the Divisional Secretary.
+If the size of a Team is reduced below the above limits because players are unavailable due to injury, illness, holidays, other sporting event or shopping etc then the match can only be postponed with the agreement of both the opposition manager and the Divisional Secretary.
 If the opposition manager or the Divisional Secretary, do not agree to a postponement then the match is awarded as a 0 – 0 win to the opposition.

 A Team cannot elect to concede a match.
 If the opposition agrees to a postponement then the fixture shall be fulfilled on the first free fixture date available for both Teams.